How To Create Pagination With PHP And MySQL?

 Determine The Accurate Page Number

 The next step is to have the correct page number after deciding on the page limit.
-We can obtain the current page number using the $_GET array variable’s ‘page‘ key.
+We can obtain the current page number using the $_GET array variable’s ‘page’ key.
 Thus I can use $_GET[‘page’] to get the page number here.
 After that, evaluate to determine the code’s correct page number.
-When there is no page number, the default page number setting should be 1.
+The default page number setting should be 1 when there is no page number.

 Use PHP And MySQL To Calculate The Offset To Build A Pagination